Begunia Assembly constituency

 Begunia is a Vidhan Sabha constituency of Khordha district, Odisha, India.
 This constituency includes Begunia block and Bologarh block.

-Begunia is a block town of Khordha district of the Indian state of Odisha.
+Begunia is a block of Khordha district of the Indian state of Odisha.
 The distance from district headquarters is 18 km.

 Elected members

 Since its formation in 1951, 18 elections were held till date including one bypoll in 1995.

 List of members elected from Begunia constituency are: